Clematis cirrhosa, or Early virgin’s-bower, is a clematis with fragrant winter flowers.

 - All our pages about clematis

-This Christmas clematis is one of the rare species that bloom in winter.
+This Christmas clematis is one of the few species that bloom in winter.
 The range of colors is extensive, with patterns such as pink-studded cream and bell-shaped flowers.
-The evergreen leafage is also beautiful: it looks like small fern leaves.
+Its evergreen leafage is also beautiful: it looks like small fern leaves.

 Planting Clematis cirrhosa

-Traveller’s joy clematis (also called Evergreen Virgin’s bowler) is planted indifferently in fall or in spring.
 Clematis cirrhosa, like all other clematis vines, loves being rooted in a shaded spot while the head basks in the sun, especially during the winter blooming.
 It will still bloom even without much sun, luckily.

 In summer, if sunlight hits the root collar, then cover it with an old tile or form a tent with a few flat rocks.

 How to grow Clematis cirrhosa:

 Cirrhosa Clematis requires some kind of structure to climb up along, it must be set at a distance of about 8 inches (20 cm) away from the root collar.